rehansc/Machine-Learning-Journey/01_Simple_Linear_Regression/README.md

 ![Correlation Matrix](https://github.com/rehansc/Machine-Learning-Journey/blob/main/01_Simple_Linear_Regression/Corr.png?raw=True)

   - Box Plot Analysis: Detected outliers in Population, which were handled.
+There are outliers in other features as well as the target value.
+Need to address that in the later time.

 ![Box Plot](https://github.com/rehansc/Machine-Learning-Journey/blob/main/01_Simple_Linear_Regression/box_plot.png?raw=True)

   - Histogram Distribution: Verified skewness in certain features.
+The MedInc does show a normal distribution with some skewness.
+The other features do not show any normal distribution.

 ![Histrogram Plot](https://github.com/rehansc/Machine-Learning-Journey/blob/main/01_Simple_Linear_Regression/feature_dist.png?raw=True)